cloudpc7/project/Readme.md

 ### Javascript

-* Following the guide I created constants, state variables, cached variables, eventListeners, and the initializer.
+* Following the guide I created _constants_, _state variables_, _cached variables_, _eventListeners_, and the _initializer_.

-* Initializing the game starts with the start button.
+* Initializing the game starts with the **start button**.

-* Once the game is started a setInterval function is set in motion and calls whether or not the game is over or whether it is the players turn.
+* Once the game is started a [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) function is set in motion and calls whether or not the game is over or whether it is the players turn.

-* If it is the computers turn there is a random sequence that is generated within a certain amount of time known by a constant called a duration and a gap.
+* If it is the computers turn  I create a function to handle the computer turn and generate a random sequence that is generated within a certain amount of time known by a constant called a _duration_ and a _gap_.

-* The duration and gap allows time for the computer to turn on and off the lights inbetween sequencing incrementing the index of the light and random sequence as the game is played.
+* The duration and gap allows time for the computer to turn on and off the lights in-between sequencing incrementing the index of the light and random sequence as the game is played.

-*
+* The next step was to render the lights to the dom.
+I rendered the game by displaying a message during the computer turn or player's turn.
+If the game is in motion The start button is not displayed and then I perform a callbackfunction to render the sequence of the computer.

+* The render sequence is called and performs initialization of the index sequence.
+If the random sequence and the length of the sequence equals 0  return to the callback function.

+* I created a variable to instruct where the index of the random number is and then turned on the light.
+* Then there is a [_setTimeOut_] interval function to turn off the light.
+This is an asynchronous call back function to perform a set of steps within a certain amount of time "_duration_"